 The LWBs’ authority to develop and implement this Policy is granted under sections 65, 102, and 106 of the MVRMA.
 In particular, section 106 of the MVRMA gives the MVLWB the responsibility to “issue directions on general policy matters or on matters concerning the use of land or waters or the deposit of waste that, in the Board’s opinion, require consistent application throughout the Mackenzie Valley.”

-Under subsection 26(1) of the MVLUR, the LWBs have the authority to set permit conditions regarding various aspects of a project, several of which are directly or indirectly related to waste management.
+Under subsection 26(1) of the MVLUR, the LWBs have the authority to set permit conditions regarding various aspects of a project, several of which are directly or indirectly related to waste management, though the deposit of waste (as defined in the Waters Act and MVRMA) can only be authorized in a licence.
 Similarly, under subsections 27(1) of the Waters Act and 72.04(1) of the MVRMA, the LWBs have the authority to set any licence conditions considered appropriate for a project, including conditions regarding the deposit of waste to water.

-Additionally, the authority to set limits in a licence on the amount and concentration of waste discharged from a project is given to the LWBs under paragraph 26(5)(c) of the Waters Act and paragraph 72.03(5)(c) of the MVRMA, which state that any waste produced by an undertaking “will be treated and disposed of in a manner that is appropriate for the maintenance of:
+Additionally, the authority to set limits in a licence on the amount and concentration of waste deposited from a project is given to the LWBs under paragraph 26(5)(c) of the Waters Act and paragraph 72.03(5)(c) of the MVRMA, which state that any waste produced by an undertaking “will be treated and disposed of in a manner that is appropriate for the maintenance of:

 water quality standards prescribed by regulations made under paragraph 63/90.3(1)(h) or, in the absence of such regulations, such water quality standards as the Board considers acceptable, and